Increase in illegal burning worries county officials

 “A wooden fence can catch fire, unfortunately like what happened here, and it just expands from there,” Hidalgo County Precinct 3 Constable Larry Gallardo said.
 “You have grass that burns very quickly, you have brush that burns very quickly, with high wind conditions it travels pretty fast.”

-Gallardo was joined at the meeting by Hidalgo County Judge Richard Cortez who said incidents like - often brought on by illegal dumping - are happening too often.
+Gallardo was joined at the meeting by Hidalgo County Judge Richard Cortez who said these incidents - often brought on by illegal dumping - are happening too often.

 “We spend over $8 million picking up people's trash, 76% of that trash came from cities and people who don't even live in rural areas,” Cortez said.